Resource

 Stable Diffusion

-A popular open-source model that generates images based on text prompts using diffusion-based techniques.
+A widely used open-source image generation model that creates images from text prompts using diffusion-based techniques.

 Superintelligence